Amazon Climate Forum

 These actions are based on the principles of human rights, science, transparency, support for democratic participation, and respect for the sovereign rights of Amazon countries over their territories and natural resources, including the sustainable use and development of those resources, as recognized by international law.

-The following list of priority actions is based on a more comprehensive list of actions which we believe the Biden / Harris Administration should commit to over the coming weeks, months and years.
+The following list of priority actions is based on a more comprehensive list of actions, including the Amazon Life Plan, which we believe the Biden / Harris Administration should commit to over the coming weeks, months and years.
 Our alliance is seeking to engage and guide administration officials towards effective action.

 Why the Amazon Matters